mohawk2/ai-environment-setup/docs/getting_started.md

 # Getting Started
-In the [introduction](../README.md) page we have listed the software, we can think of them as our ingredients.
+In the [introduction](../README.md) page we have listed the software; we can think of them as our ingredients.
 There are several recipes on how to proceed and we will discuss each one.

 ## Current set-up
-The first step is document what is your current set-up
+The first step is to document what the current PC set-up

 ### Checklist

-**What kind of personal desktop will you be using?**
+**What kind of personal computer will you be using?**
 * Laptop
 * Desktop

-**What is your current operating system?**
+**What is the current operating system?**
 * Windows
 * Linux
   * [Ubuntu](https://ubuntu.com/)